ackirby88/CS107/C-Basics/C-3-CDataTypes.md

 **<details><summary>4.
 Qualifier `static`</summary>**
 <p>

-Static variables have a property of preserving their value even after they are out of their scope!
-Hence, static variables preserve their previous value in their previous scope and are not initialized again in the new scope.
+- Static variables have a property of preserving their value even after they are out of their scope!
+- Static variables preserve their previous value in their previous scope and are not initialized again in the new scope.

 ```C
 #include<stdio.h>
 int fun(){